autheet/models/Autheet Protocol Definition.md

     *   The `MeetingModel`, the `MeetingSigningData` block, and the resulting `MeetingSignature` are all written to Firestore.
     *   The meeting status is updated to `stored`, indicating it is complete and cryptographically sealed.

----
 ## Missing Protocol and Model Definitions

 This section identifies areas where the current models and protocol definition are incomplete, pointing to future work.

-1.  **Meeting Secret Sharing Mechanism**:
-    *   **The Gap**: Currently, the `meetingSecret` is generated and held exclusively by the meeting creator.
-This is sufficient for the creator to decrypt their own meeting records.
-However, the protocol does not define a secure method for sharing this `meetingSecret` with the other participants.
-    *   **The Implication**: Without the `meetingSecret`, other participants cannot decrypt the `encryptedPayload` of the `MeetingModel`.
-This means they cannot independently verify the full list of participants or other sensitive meeting details from the Firestore record.
-This is a critical missing piece for multi-party verification.

 2.  **Absence of Certificate Models**:
     *   **The Gap**: The current system relies on a "Trust on First Use" (TOFU) model for public keys, which are stored raw in Firestore.
 The protocol and models lack any structure for handling a Public Key Infrastructure (PKI).